f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

    External Traffic Policy:  Cluster
    Events:                   <none>

-Test connectivity by issuing a curl to the localhost on the port listed in the *describe* command output.
+Test connectivity by issuing a curl command to a Node IP Address, remember we are using **type: NodePort**, on the port listed in the *describe* command output.

 .. code-block:: bash
    :caption: Curl